 37 J.L.
 Med. & Ethics 62-75 (Supp.
 1 2009)

 Scholarly Commons Citation

 Gostin, Lawrence O. and Pomeranz, Jennifer L., "Improving Laws and Legal Authorities for Obesity Prevention and Control" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 486.
+486.